 Best for: Air travel, dogs who prefer an enclosed space, cold environments

-Our pick: Petmate Sky Kennel -- meets IATA requirements for air travel, durable shell, secure latch system.
+My pick: Petmate Sky Kennel -- meets IATA requirements for air travel, durable shell, secure latch system.
+It holds up against serious scratching.

 Soft-Sided Crates